Sign Language Advisory Board

 In addition to serving on the Signing Savvy Sign Language Advisory Board, Marta sits on the Lansing Community College Interpreter Training Program (LCC ITP) Advisory Board and has also been a board member for the Michigan Registry of Interpreters for the Deaf and the Michigan Chapter of American Sign Language Teachers Association.

-Brenda Cartwright is a seasoned interpreter, a master teacher, well known presenter, and author of several best selling sign language and interpreting textbooks from the RID Press.
+Brenda Cartwright is a seasoned interpreter, a master teacher, well known presenter, and author of several best selling sign language and interpreting textbooks.
 For 35 years Brenda was the Chair of the Sign Language Interpreter Program at Lansing Community College in Lansing, Michigan.

 Fr.
 Michael Depcik, OSFS

 Fr.
 Michael Depcik, OSFS, a native of Chicago, is currently ministering to deaf Catholics in the Archdiocese of Detroit.
 He is among fewer than a handful of culturally Deaf priests worldwide.
 In 2008, he established a vlog website called Fr.
 MD’s Kitchen Table at www.frmd.org.
 Fr.
 Depcik enjoys traveling around the country to give retreats.

 Darren was born into a deaf family and raised in Edmonton, Alberta in Canada.
 His career includes a wide variety of positions in the field of Education.
 He has taught primary, junior, middle and high school grades.
 Currently, he is a pre-school teacher running a Home Visitation Program with the Provincial Schools Branch (identical to Early Intervention programs in the U.S.).